mobie/mobie.github.io/tutorials/more_features.md

 The transformation can be stored by pressing **[T]** ord discarded **[Esc]**.

 ### BigWarp
-In order to transform sources and register them to each other using [BigWarp](https://imagej.net/plugins/bigwarp), right click inside the BDV viewer and select `Registration - Manual`.
+In order to transform sources and register them to each other using [BigWarp](https://imagej.net/plugins/bigwarp), right click inside the MoBIE viewer and select **Registration - Manual**.

 <img alt="image" src="./tutorial_images/reg_bigwarp_click.png">